 - Why you need to hire an attorney in most serious injury cases

-Miller & Zois handles only serious injury and wrongful death cases.
+Miller & Zois handle only serious injury and wrongful death cases.
 If you have been badly hurt or lost a loved one, call us at 800-553-8082 or get a free online consultation.
-(If we think you don't need an attorney, we will tell you that.)
+(If we think you don’t need an attorney, we will tell you that.)